scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If an AS realizes that it is missing any certificates, or that its certificates are no longer up-to-date (e.g., in case of certificate renewals and revocations), it must query the originator of the message for these.
 The same goes for an update of a TRC as updated TRCs are not distributed actively, but must be discovered by the ASes within the ISD.
 This happens via the processes of beaconing and path-lookup (see also [](#discover-trcupdate)).
 Upon discovery of a new TRC, an AS must ask the sender of the message including the new TRC number for this new TRC.

 The above implies that the AS can *reach* the originating AS of the message, that is, that paths to the originator are available and that the relevant services at the originating AS are accessible.
 Denial of Service (DoS) attacks, where attackers overload different parts of the IT infrastructure, may impede this process of retrieving missing cryptographic material.
-However, the entire process of discovering and requesting missing cryptographical information is based on *control-plane* messages and communication.
+However, the entire process of discovering and requesting missing cryptographic information is based on *control-plane* messages and communication.
 We therefore refer to {{I-D.scion-cp}} for a more detailed description of DoS vulnerabilities of control-plane messages.